WiroonB/Don-t-Get-Kicked---Kaggle-R-/README.md

 #### Approach

 I started with with preprocessing data before predicting the target variable which is IsBadKick and spliting the data into training and testing groups.
 Then I conducted model fitting and implemented a logistic regression to model and fit the data.
 To quantify the models, I calculated accuracy with different cutoff values, F1 Score, Precision, Recall  which are a better measure for accuracy of a binary classification problem.
-I also impleted AUC(Area Under the Curve) to find the cutoff value.
+I also implemented AUC(Area Under the Curve) to find the cutoff value.
 #### Result
 The F1 score of the model has strength of 63.42352%.\
 The AUC is 66.43968%.\